 Dare to Feed Your Creative MusePosted: December 18, 2018

 My father was an interesting man.
 An engineer by trade and a salesman by nature, he was driven by a tireless work ethic and a genuine love for the freedom that comes along with wealth.
-He worked 70 hour weeks most of his life.
-In fact, the day before he died in his sleep he put in a full day.
-And while he might have opted to spend the day with his wife had he known of his pending demise, an argument could be made that he wouldn’t have wanted it any other way.
+He worked 70-hour weeks most of his life.
+In fact, the day before he died in his sleep he put in a full workday.
+And while he might have opted to spend time with his wife had he known of his pending demise, an argument could be made that even with prescience, he still might not have changed anything.

 Despite all this success over a career spanning more than 50 years, he spent an inordinate amount of time reflecting on a single failed project that ate away at his very soul.
 He had become so used to success that the first iota of failure took the wind from his sails.
 In fairness, this project would have netted him a small fortune the likes of which most of us would never see in a lifetime.
 What my father failed to account for was the fact that he was a huge success by the measure of anybody else’s ruler—just not his own.